harpreet-ka/90DaysOfDevOps/2023/day05/README.md

-# Day 5 Task: Advanced Linux Shell Scripting for DevOps Engineers with User management
+# Day 5 Task: Advanced Linux Shell Scripting for DevOps Engineers with User management ((done))

 If you noticed that there are a total 90 sub-directories in the directory '2023' of this repository.
 What did you think, how did I create 90 directories?
 Manually one by one or using a script, or a command?